In 1966 a rhesus monkey destined for research performed a great escape at London Airport gaining her worldwide fame during her 204 days of freedom.

 They had two heavy Austin Cambridge vans with the gear shift on the steering column which made them cumbersome to drive, but this did not stop the guys from driving at hair raising speeds through the then empty streets of London at night.
 They also had a large horsebox which was kept nearby in the Royal Mews with special permission.

-On my visits the telephones were usually being answered by two of the doyens of the RSPCA at the time, Harry Hunt with 35 years on the Society and Nick Carter.
+On my visits the telephones were usually being answered by two of the doyens of the RSPCA at the time.
+One was Harry Hunt with 35 years on the Society and the other Nick Carter.
 They used their vast knowledge and inventiveness to offer advice and reassure worried owners giving first aid advice or offering appointments to the night clinic.
-I would sit and listen, trying to absorb all the information they gave for future reference, although what they prescribed sounded like a witches brew with such items as Friars Balsam, Fullers Earth, China Clay, Bicarbonate of Soda and Epsom Salts, which pet owners at the time, might have in their cupboards and could use for emergency first aid.
+I would sit and listen, trying to absorb all the information they gave for future reference.
+The first aid they advised often sounded like a witch’s brew.
+Friars Balsam, Fullers Earth, China Clay, Bicarbonate of Soda and Epsom Salts, were all mentioned which pet owners at the time, might have in their cupboards and could use for emergency first aid.

 Its’ officers were willing to have a go at rescuing animals from every predicament imaginable, varying from the bizarre to the tragic and dangerous.
 I often listened to the many oft repeated old stories of past derring-do which were always greeted with much laughter.

 There was talk of a terrapin rescued from the jaws of a crocodile that was kept in an ornamental pond in the foyer of a Mayfair Night Club and a pig rescued from an open well in the heart of London.
 Also a naked woman trapped in her bath for hours by a snake and an officer letting himself down by rope from the Highgate viaduct to rescue a pigeon.
 On one occasion a turkey found wandering down a main road in Southwark, without visible means of support.